Take 5 Reviews

 Picture

-Anyway, Sidney Prescott (Neve Campbell) now lives a secluded and locked-down life, working as a crisis counsellor for abused women.
-Soon enough, an eerily familiar voice gives her a call; her deceased mother.
-To make a long story short, this eventually brings her to Hollywood where some murders have started within the cast and crew of 'Stab 3'.
-This eventually reunites the old "Scream Team", including Sidney, Dewey Riley (David Arquette) and Gale Weathers (Courtney Cox) among others to "Scooby-Doo" this murder mystery, find out who the new Ghostface Killer is, or if it's two of them working together again, etc.
+Since the events of 'Scream 2', Sidney Prescott (Neve Campbell) now lives a secluded and locked-down life, working as a crisis counsellor for abused women.
+Eventually, she gets a call from someone posing as her deceased mother, which, to make a long story short, leads her to Hollywood, where some murders have started within the cast and crew of 'Stab 3'.
+Here, the old "Scream Team", including Sidney, Dewey Riley (David Arquette) and Gale Weathers (Courtney Cox), reunite to solve this familiar murder mystery, and find out who the new Ghostface Killer is.

 2/5